tasmota/docs/docs/Tasmota-Extension.md

 Here are the details:

-- the whole statement in enclosed in `do ... end` to avoid having `my_ext` polluting the global namespace. `do ... end` creates a local scope.
+- the whole statement is enclosed in `do ... end` to avoid having `my_ext` polluting the global namespace. `do ... end` creates a local scope.
-- `introspect.module('<main_file>', true)`: this is equivalent to `import <main_file>` except it does not keep the loaded into cache, which allows to eventually unload the entire code
+- `introspect.module('<main_file>', true)`: this is equivalent to `import <main_file>` except it does not keep the loaded module into cache, which allows to eventually unload the entire code
-- `tasmota.add_extension(my_ext)`: registered the Berry driver as an extension.
+- `tasmota.add_extension(my_ext)`: registers the Berry driver as an extension.
 Tasmota will call the `unload()` method of the driver to remove it from memory

 Example for Leds Panel: